xixels-protocol/document/protocol/rpc.md

 **Returns**

-This RPC returns the metadata of the account defined in [2.1 Externally-Owned Account](/protocol/account.md#21-externally-owned-account).
+This RPC returns the metadata of the account defined in [2.1 Externally-Owned Account](./account.md#21-externally-owned-account).

+**Note**

+It is a read-only RPC.

 ### 4.4.2 CreateAccount